kanishkkkansal/netflix-clone-html-css/README.md

 1. Clone or download the repository
 2. Open `index.html` in your browser

-## 📸 Screenshot
-_Add a screenshot here of your webpage if you want!_

 ## 🧠 What I Learned
 - Working with Flexbox